 - This concept implies that inadequate stimulation during these “Windows of Opportunity” will lower your child’s ability for stimulation and learning as he grows older.

-- It is thus very important that your child receives the necessary stimulation during the right time/age, to optimize his/her total development.
+- It is thus very important that your child receives the necessary stimulation during the right time/age, to optimise his/her total development.

-- An honors degree in Human Movement Science (Kinderkinetics).
+- An honours degree in Human Movement Science (Kinderkinetics).

 - Various coaching courses in sport.

 - All Kinderkineticists are registered with the South African Professional Institute for Kinderkinetics (SAPIK).

 Audiblox is a system of cognitive exercises, aimed at the inculcation of foundational learning skills, which are necessary for school entry, for sustained achievement at school, and to overcome learning disabilities.

 Probably the most conspicuous feature of the program is its almost unlimited adaptability.
 It offers astounding possibilities of development to both the gifted and less gifted child.

 To the high school student it can be of very great value, as it develops memory (both visual and auditory) and concentration to a very high degree, while it can also be used for the preschool child from as early as three years of age.
 Audiblox is an excellent program for the purpose of preparing the pre-school child and the school beginner for reading and learning.